mmmarinho/ROS2_Tutorial/docs/source/inspecting_services.rst

     /what_is_the_point_service_server/set_parameters
     /what_is_the_point_service_server/set_parameters_atomically

 To everyone's surprise, there are a lot of services beyond the one we created.
-We can address those when we talk about ROS2 parameters, for now, we just ignore them.
+We can address those when we talk about ROS2 parameters, for now, we ignore them.

 Testing your service servers with ros2 service call
 ---------------------------------------------------

-Similar to the discussion about topics, ROS2 has a tool to allow us to call a service from the terminal, called :program:`ros2 service call`.
+Like the discussion about topics, ROS2 has a tool to call a service from the terminal, called :program:`ros2 service call`.
 The service must be specified and an instance of its request must be written using :abbr:`YAML (YAML Ain't Markup Language)`.
 Back to our example, we can do

 .. code-block:: console